-Buyers must verify that the CMAS vendor has a letter of authorization from the manufacturer or an authorized distributor for the sale of the products covered by this CMAS.
-Service specific letters of authorization from the manufacturer are required if the CMAS vendor is providing installation, maintenance, and repair services.
+Buyers must verify that the CMAS contractor has a letter of authorization from the manufacturer or an authorized distributor for the sale of the products covered by this CMAS.
+Service specific letters of authorization from the manufacturer are required if the CMAS contractor is providing installation and maintenance services.